 When considering buying a used car, it is advisable to search the NHSTA website to check if the defect has been repaired in the past 15 years.
-The time the recall was made, the age of the vehicle, or the numerous owners it has had, does not affect the repairs made.
+The time, the age of the vehicle, or the numerous owners it has had, does not affect the repairs made.

 You can relax while making your purchase even if it is a recall vehicle.
 We have an inventory of 150k plus vehicles with clean titles and other titles at Auto Auction Mall.